Table of Contents:

 Related Content: Is Your Turmeric Supplement Contaminated With Lead?

 Research suggests that the compounds gingerol and zingerone found in ginger are primarily responsible for the root's ability to fight inflammation.
-They have been linked to reductions in many forms of inflammation, from colitis to kidney damage to diabetes and cancer.
+They have been linked to reductions in many forms and levels of inflammation, from colitis to kidney damage to diabetes and cancer.

 Spirulina is a blue-green algae and potent antioxidant with a range of powerful anti-inflammatory and cleansing abilities.